Dean-Coakley/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale.md

 If multiple metrics are specified in a HorizontalPodAutoscaler, this calculation is done for each metric, and then the largest of the desired replica counts is chosen.
-If any of those metrics cannot be converted into a desired replica count (e.g. due to an error fetching the metrics from the metrics APIs), scaling is skipped.
+If any of these metrics cannot be converted into a desired replica count (e.g. due to an error fetching the metrics from the metrics APIs) and a scale down is suggested by the metrics which can be fetched, scaling is skipped.
+This means that the HPA is still capable of scaling up if one or more metrics give a `desiredReplicas` greater than the current value.

 Finally, just before HPA scales the target, the scale recommendation is recorded.
 The controller considers all recommendations within a configurable window choosing the highest recommendation from within that window.
-This value can be configured using the `--horizontal-pod-autoscaler-downscale-stabilization-window` flag, which defaults to 5 minutes.
+This value can be configured using the `--horizontal-pod-autoscaler-downscale-stabilization` flag, which defaults to 5 minutes.
 This means that scaledowns will occur gradually, smoothing out the impact of rapidly fluctuating metric values.